Around 37,000 Youth Trained Under Hunarmand Pakistan - UrduPoint

 Around 37,000 Youth Trained Under 'Hunarmand Pakistan'

-ISLAMABAD, Apr 5 (UrduPoint / Pakistan Point News - 5th Apr, 2021 ) :National Vocational and Technical Training Commission (NAVTTC) Executive Director (ED) Dr Nasir Khan said on Monday that around 37,000 young people were imparted six-month courses in traditional and high-tech trades under first phase of 'Hunarmand Pakistan' (Skill for All) programme launched last year.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Apr, 2021 ) :National Vocational and Technical Training Commission (NAVTTC) Executive Director (ED) Dr Nasir Khan has said that around 37,000 young people were imparted six-month courses in traditional and high-tech trades under first phase of 'Hunarmand Pakistan' (Skill for All) programme launched last year.

 Talking to APP, he said assessment of all the trainees was completed, whereas the course-completion certificates were being issued at the moment.